syednuman42/Syed-Numan-Portfolio/README.md

-# [Project 1: AADHAAR MASKING REALTIME DASHBOARD
+# AADHAAR MASKING REALTIME DASHBOARD : AI WORKS

-### Goal: Is there a conflict of interest for a website that both sells movie tickets and diplays review ratings?
-Does a website like Fandango artificially display higher review ratings to sell more movie tickets?
+### Goal: CLASSIFY STOCK DOCUMENTS CONTAINING AADHAAR NUMBER AND MASK THE FIRST 8 DIGITS

 ### Tasks Performed:
 - Imported the data and researched about the background of the data.